Last Updated: November 2023

 2. Budget and Plan

 Flipping a property requires a substantial amount of budgeting and planning before ever even submitting an offer.
 Real estate flipping is a very fast paced investment strategy and every extra day eats into your profit margin.
-Groundwork to be done beforehand includes budgeting capital to pay for material and contractors, planning out the logistics of the rehab (e.g. where to buy the building materials, which type of door locks to buy), and creating relationships with contractors.
+Groundwork to be done beforehand includes possessing a strong knowledge of real estate finance, budgeting capital to pay for material and contractors, planning out the logistics of the rehab (e.g. where to buy the building materials, which type of door handles to buy), and creating relationships with contractors and tradespeople.
 A common metric used by flippers is called the “70% rule” which states that you should only pay up to 70% of the After-Repair Value (ARV) of a property, minus the necessary repairs.

 3. Secure Financing